 If you are considering dropping a class(es) to be entitled to a refund, ensure you withdraw by the Registrar's established deadlines and understand how withdrawing from a class may affect your academic standing.
 Financial aid recipients should consider financial aid policies that may affect their current award or any future aid awards.
 If unsure, please contact the Office of Student Financial Services with any questions before you withdraw/drop a class.

 If you have paid your account balance, then choose to drop a class within the Registrar's established refund deadlines, you may have a credit balance on your account.
-Credit balances over $5 are typically refunded automatically each Tuesday and Thursday throughout the semester.
 If you have Direct Deposit established in your UCM Payment Center, the funds will be sent electronically to your bank after the office closes on refunding days.
 It may take your bank one to three days to credit your account.
 If you do not have a valid account for Direct Deposit established, a check will be mailed to your local or campus mailing address the Friday after your refund is processed.
 Please note, if you paid with a credit card, the refund will be returned to that credit card.

 If there is a credit balance on your account after educational charges are satisfied, you may be eligible to receive a refund.
 Your credit hour enrollment must be sufficient in order to receive and retain the aid that pays toward the charges.
 If you have dropped or withdrawn from some courses, there may be a required adjustment in your financial aid; see "Changes to Your Financial Assistance" on the Financial Aid Policies page.